ilkkamtk/mpjakk/docs/w2-http+route.md

     ```
 1. git add, commit & push to remote repository
 1. Deploy project to your public_html
 1. You will get 'Not found' error when you refresh e.g. `http://users.metropolia.fi/~username/foldername/home`.
-To fix this, add `.htaccess` to your server to the same folder where you have the built index.html:
+To fix this, add `.htaccess` to your server to the same folder where you have `index.html` of your app:
    ```text
    RewriteEngine On
    RewriteCond %{REQUEST_FILENAME} !-f